wooorm/starry-night/readme.md

 They wanted to open source it, but [were unable][ref-2] due to licensing issues.
 Recently ([Feb 2019][ref-3]?), GitHub has slowly started to move towards `TreeLights`, which is based on TreeSitter, and also closed source.
-If `TreeLights` includes a language (currently: CSS, CodeQL, EJS, Elixir, Go, HTML, JS, PHP, Python, Ruby, TS), that’ll be used, for everything else `PrettyLights` is used.
+If `TreeLights` includes a language (currently: C, C#, CSS, CodeQL, EJS, Elixir, ERB, Gleam, Go, HTML, Java, JS, Nix, PHP, Python, RegEx, Ruby, Rust, TLA, TS), that’ll be used, for everything else `PrettyLights` is used.

 `starry-night` does what `PrettyLights` does, not what `TreeLights` does.
 I’m hopeful that that will be open sourced in the future and we can mimic both.